atomisthq/docs/docs/getting-started/atomist-quick-start.md

-# Quick Start
+# Getting Started with Atomist

+Welcome!
 So you want to get started streamlining your development with Atomist.
 You're in the right place.
-This guide is a companion to guide you through enrolling and getting started.
-In this Quick Start, you will:
+This is a companion to guide you through enrolling and getting started.

+## Steps

-- Set up the `@atomist` bot in your Slack team to get notifications and be able to take actions across GitHub and CI
+- **Set up the `@atomist` bot** in your Slack team
+- **Connect Atomist to GitHub** – organization and user authorization, configuration
-- Authorize Atomist on your GitHub Organization or user account so that we can show notifications in Slack and automate actions in GitHub for you
+- **Use Atomist notifications and actions for GitHub**
-- Optionally, configure Atomist to listen for your CI events (currently Travis CI or Jenkins)
+- **Connect Atomist to Continuous Integration** (currently Travis CI or Jenkins)
-- Set up automated event handling for common development flow activities
+- **Get started with automated event handling** for common development flow activities
-- Create your first custom automation
+- **Create your first custom automation**

 ## Before you get started